 Nearly every step and every feature of this reaction presents unfamiliarity.
-This reaction energizes an electron into an unfamiliar form, "quantum confinement energy" (QCE).
-QCE is the energy associated with the spread in momentum of the Heisenberg uncertainty.
+This reaction energizes an electron into by squeezing it using a potential, and not by excess kinetic energy.
+The result is "quantum confinement energy" (QCE).
+QCE is the $p^2/2m$ > term in the Schroedinger equation.
+We will show how to get $p^2>$.

 When we convert all the energy available to bind two nuclei together into quantum confinement energy QCE, we deny the reaction branch any energy, and therefore create a non-radioactive, ground state product.
 QCE took away the binding energy.
-The ground state is the result.
+The ground state is the preferred result when there is tunneling, suggested in the Appendix.